Sunday, March 16, 2025

 For calisthenics you should buy gloves with a grippy palm on the outside and also on the inside so the glove will not slip on the bar and your hand won't slip in the glove.
 Warning: avoid cheap rubber that will degrade quickly into a sticky surface, which will stick the glove to the bar.
 This can be lethal if you wear them while riding your bike as the gloves will stick to the handlebars whenever you try to lift a hand from the handlebar, and that will unintentionally steer the bike (and you) unpredictably into a truck or over a cliff or other places you'd rather not be.

 Such practical advice has no contrary.
 It's not empty tautologies like 'if you want to do calisthenics, just do it!"
 It's substantive, if boring, practical advice.
 It's the kind of good advice you look for in consumer reviews.
+Some pithy gnomes are practical: use it or lose it (referring to movement and flexibility exercises).
+There's to complementary contrary unless it's "die young and leave a good-looking corpse" which lies on the border of cynical warning or sarcasm.

 What's so interesting about gnomes is their bizarre paradoxical puzzle and appeal.
 Useless, its opposite just as useless, and yet appealing.
 It has the mystery of religion, hasn't it?
 What did Ivan's Grand Inquisitor say, "mystery, miracle and authority"; that's what we're all looking for.
 Gnomes, not the plain bread of practical advice.